 Compare home insurance quotes from 30+ providers in one simple step.
 Start saving today!

-Changing Over To a Landlord Policy
+Changing Over to a Landlord Policy

-If you already own the home in question, and need to change the insurance policy to cover the property as a rental rather than an owner-occupied residence, you should contact your insurance company.
+If you already own the home in question and need to change the insurance policy to cover the property as a rental rather than an owner-occupied residence, you should contact your insurance company.
 Your previous homeowner’s policy will need to be cancelled and replaced with a new policy that covers the property appropriately for its new status as a rental.